 A proactive revenue cycle is simple using a comprehensive approach for ensuring you get the most revenue possible for the services you provide.
 It typically involves identifying and correcting errors leading to initial claim denials and identifying all active payer sources available to the patient regardless of the information provided or captured.
 Being proactive means having this information prior to or soon after a patient arrives for service and before a claim is generated.

 When the entire revenue cycle team embraces the proactive approach, information flows seamlessly.
 Information coming out of patient access is as clean as it can be and the patient financial service team can focus more time and effort on getting paid.
 Both teams reach objectives more often, reducing the pressure they feel from always climbing uphill.
 Revenue grows by reducing denials and identifying more third-party billing opportunities and overhead is reduced as everyone can be more efficient in their work.

 Any initiative requires an infrastructure to be successful.
-It will be up to the leadership team to get their team’s buy-in for The Proactive Revenue Cycle and imbed it in to the organization’s culture, but tools like Databound’s boost verification & discovery and ClaimScout make on-going efforts much more effective.
+It will be up to the leadership team to get their team’s buy-in for proactive revenue cycle practices and embed it in to the organization’s culture, but automation services and tools make on-going efforts much more effective.
 That is why a vital aspect of creating efficiency in your revenue cycles is automating everything possible so your team can focus on high-level tasks.